particle-iot/docs/src/content/tutorials/asset-tracking/tracker-one-expansion.md

 - Serial UART (SC16IS740)
 - FRAM non-volatile data storage

 Note that Serial, I2C, GPIO, and ADC on the Tracker SoM can only be used at 3.3V maximum.
-The inputs are not 5V tolerant!
+The pins are **not** 5V tolerant!

 ### Connecting Your Expansion Device